Non-exemplar Class-incremental Learning by Random Auxiliary Classes Augmentation and Mixed Features: Introduction

 \section{Introduction}

-Current deep neural networks have achieved great success in various fields \cite{TMMClassification,TMMFacialRecognition}, even surpass human capabilities, but this success relies on large amounts of static training data.
+Current deep neural networks have achieved great success in various fields \cite{objdectionTCSVT, FSLTCSVT}, even surpassing human capabilities, but this success relies on large amounts of static training data.
 However, in real world, data usually arrives in a dynamic stream.
-It will lead to expensive computational expenditure to iterative retrain the model to integrate new knowledge.
-Thus the model should be updated over time \cite{streams}.
-Therefore, incremental learning, also known as continual learning or lifelong learning, has attracted extensive interest recently \cite{cl1}.
+It will consume expensive computational expenditure to iteratively retrain models to integrate new knowledge.
+Thus the model should be updated over time \cite{streams2023}.
+Therefore, incremental learning, also known as continual learning or lifelong learning, has attracted extensive interest recently.
 It refers to a model which can keep learning new tasks as the distribution of training data changes.
-The main challenge is how to learn new knowledge from new task while maintain performance on previously learned tasks \cite{cf1,cf2}.
+Its main challenge is how to learn new tasks while maintaining performance on previously learned tasks \cite{2022NIPSstudy,cf1}.

-As stated in previous works \cite{cl2,CL}, class-incremental learning is the most challenging scenario, where the model needs to learns new classes incrementally.
-Most of current class-incremental learning methods with high performance are based on sample replay \cite{EEIL, PODNET,icarl,lucir}, which design a memory to store a few samples from old classes.
-Although storing exemplars is an effective strategy for relieving catastrophic forgetting, it is not practical in some scenarios where privacy is a concern.
-Besides, the requirement for storage space limits their application in long-term incremental learning \cite{TPAMISurvey}.
+As stated in previous works \cite{cl2, 2022PAMIsurvey}, class-incremental learning is the most challenging scenario, where the model needs to learn new classes incrementally.
+Most current class-incremental learning methods with high performance are based on sample replay \cite{AAERTCSVT, AdaptiveTCSVT}, which needs memory to store a few samples from old classes when new tasks arrive.
+Although storing samples can alleviate catastrophic forgetting effectively, it is not practical in some scenarios where privacy is a concern.
+Besides, the requirement for ever-increasing storage limits their application in long-term incremental learning \cite{TPAMISurvey}.